 With this method, however, the yellow banding or marginal stripes may be lost, with the new plants reverting to type.

-How to repot snake plant and whats the best soil for snake plant?
+How to repot snake plant and whats the best potting soil?

 Note: When repotting plants such as sansevieria, it is not always necessary to transfer them to a larger pot, unless you want to increase the size of the plant.

-The plants grow actively during the summer, dividing in spring will produce the quickest results.
-Each division will soon grow and produce a nice plant.
+The growing season for Sansevieria is during the summer.
+Dividing in spring will produce the quickest results.
+Each division will soon grow and produce an attractive plant.

 The Snake – One Tough Indoor Plant